Warn users about arbitrary execution of code with full disk encryption through fast physical access

 - The encryption key being inside the initramfs

 I'll try to gather more information on the conditions necessary to trigger that problem (I had the issue several weeks ago).

 This probably affects Libreboot too as there is documentation about such setup there too.

-Updated by GNUtoo over 1 year ago
+Updated by GNUtoo about 2 years ago

 - tell the user to use the UUID for root= and to keep that UUID secret